What is it like to be a passenger on a cargo vessel? Here’s all you need to know about cargo ship travel across the Pacific Ocean.

 Crossing the Pacific Ocean on a freighter ship is completely possible.
 But why should you do it?

 For some people, the reason is flightless travel.
 Some of these travelers want to avoid the excessive CO2 emissions of flying.
 Unlike cruising, traveling as a passenger on a cargo ship is considered mostly CO2 neutral.
-When a freighter ship carries thousands of tons of cargo, having a few extra passengers doesn’t affect the total emissions that much.
+When a freighter ship carries thousands of tons of cargo, having a few extra cargo ship passengers doesn’t affect the total emissions that much.

 Other people might just enjoy new experiences and the slow way of travel.
-For me, my reason for riding a cargo ship across the Pacific Ocean was a mix of both.
+For me, my reason for cargo ship travel across the Pacific Ocean was a mix of both.
 I don’t strictly avoid flying, but I try to keep my carbon footprint small.
 I also like the sense of distance that flightless travel gives me.
 And after all my rushing around the globe, the idea of staying still for 16 days on a cargo ship across the Pacific sounded absolutely wonderful.

 Traveling on a cargo ship for 16 days cost me about 2500 euros (meals included), making the journey the most expensive thing I’ve paid on this trip – or ever before it.
 The same trip in a smaller cabin would have cost 2200 euros, but only a two-room Owner’s Cabin was available when I booked my cargo ship travel experience.